frakbot/GlowPadBackport/README.md

 **GlowPadBackport** relies on [`NineOldAndroids`][2], an awesome backport of the Android 3+ Animation APIs made by [Jake Wharton][3].

+## Important note
+This library will NOT do anything that is not strictly needed for this to build/work.
+Since this class has since been removed from AOSP, **this library should be considered DEPRECATED**.
+No efforts will be put into it, including merging PRs, for anything but very critical issues.

 ## What is a GlowPad?